Developing your proposal

 My programme is likely to overspend from the contracted amount.
 Can I request additional funding?

 Our expectation is that award holders will take all measures to ensure that the programme of research is completed to the budget specified.
 If it appears that further resource will be required to ensure that the programme can be delivered to the required standard, a request for additional funds can be made by completing a variation to contract (VTC) request form.
-In instances where the additional funding requested is large or takes the funding amount over the £2m envelope, the request will be sent for peer review and then for assessment by panel.
+In instances where the additional funding requested is large, the request will be sent for peer review and then for assessment by panel.
 In all other cases, the decision to grant additional funds will be made by the Programme Director, appropriate sub-panel chair and additional counsel if deemed necessary.

 A member of the research team funded by the award needs to take maternity/paternity/long-term sick leave; how should the associated costs of this leave be covered?